|Birth: ||Dec. 11, 1763|

 Samuel and Helen would become parents to 4 known surviving children: Elizabeth H. (1791-1792), Margaret Penelope (1795-1849), Frances Johnston (1797-1865), and James Iredell Tredwell (1799-1846).

 Samuel and Helen were owners of the now historic "TREDWELL HOUSE" on West Eden Street, Edenton.
 The earliest record of this property is a grant in 1757 to the Honorable Peter Henley, Esq., Chief Justice of North Carolina.
 In 1774, his son John appointed Samuel Johnston to sell all his property in the state; the Edenton lots, however, were still unsold when the Revolution began, and were confiscated because Henley was an Englishman.
 In 1787 these lots, unimproved, were bought by William Borritz, who built the present house.
 By 1800 it became the home of Samuel Tredwell, Collector of the Port of Edenton and Roanoke.

 Samuel was widowed in 1802 when his wife of 12 years died at age 39.
-He later married Frances Pollock Lenox, daughter of Dr. Robert E. Lenox & Frances Pollock, great granddaughter of Gov. Thomas Pollock of NC.
+In 1804 he married Frances Pollock Lenox, daughter of Dr. Robert E. Lenox & Frances Pollock, great granddaughter of Gov. Thomas Pollock of NC.
 This marriage produced no children.

 Samuel Tredwell died in 1826 at age 63 and was buried near both his wives in the Johnston Family Cemetery on "Hayes Plantation", in Edenton, the home of Gov. Samuel Johnston (1733-1816).

 As for his children, daughter, Elizabeth, died at age 18 months and is buried in Philadelphia, where it is presumed the family was visiting at the time of her death.
 Margaret never married and is buried in Raleigh near her sister, Frances Iredell.